gelles-brandeis/tapqir/docs/source/install/windows.rst

      CUDA_VISIBLE_DEVICES=1 tapqir-gui

-to run Taqir on the second GPU.
+to run Tapqir on the second GPU.